 The 2018 annual convocation and awards ceremony marked the passing of another successful year for the department.
-Featured front and center were the accomplishments of our graduating students, including the conferral of the Bachelor of Arts degree upon a total of 64 majors: 11 in Chinese, 21 in Japanese, 1 in Korean, and 1 in South Asian Languages and Literature.
-A total of 2 students received the Asian Languages and Culture major, brand new in spring quarter 2018.
-In addition, we had a number of double majors, both inside and outside our department: a total of 20 students who majored in both Japanese, Chinese, or Korean, and an external department: linguistics, philosophy, international studies, and even psychology.
-We also graduated a total of 8 majors who received multiple degrees within our department (for example, both Japanese and Korean.)
+Featured front and center were the accomplishments of our graduating students.
+The Department conferred a total of 71 Bachelor of Arts degrees this year: 14 in Chinese, 37 in Japanese, 7 in Korean, 2 in South Asian Languages and Literature, and 11 in the Asian Languages and Culture major, brand new in spring quarter 2018.

 A number of graduate students received degrees this year.
 The Master of Arts degree was conferred upon Siyuan Fu, Youngjun Kwon, Hannah Chi, and Zhihua Li (all specializing in Chinese languages and literature).
 Candidate for Doctor of Philosophy status was granted to Nathaniel Bond (Japanese), Jennifer Liu (Chinese), Michael Butcher (Buddhist Studies), and Corbett Costello (South Asian Languages and Literature).